EiffelFly/curioucity/DEVELOP.md

 ## About the protobuf

 - We not only use protobuf to generate the type for gRPC API but also use it to unify the type or rest API.
-This act enforce our API to follow the single source of truth.
+This act enforces our API to follow the single source of truth.

 ## About the data field: kind

 - Every third_party resource should have this field with one_of constraint.

-## About how we handle timestamp

-- We use chrono, accuracy to micros
-- Internally every timestamp will be converted into i64, and converted to edgedb_protocol::model::Datetime when we need to insert it into database.
-- external source
-  - source -> chrono to i64 -> edgedb_protocol::model::Datetime
-- internal source
-  - chrono generated i64 -> edgedb_protocol::model::Datetime
-- All our exposed API will return i64 timestamp

 ## Parse String back to Datetime